It all started when...

 Focused on providing accessible & exciting ways for students and professors to get to know each other, we lead small group hikes around SoCal - and much further - to reap the benefits of casual conversation and exploration in the outdoors.
 The accessibility of nature is particularly crucial to the Peaks’ mission, as it was essential to Allegra that we keep trip prices affordable so students of all socioeconomic backgrounds can participate.
 Since our first four trips that fall, we’ve experienced immense growth in both the size and quality of our outdoor experiences.

 With the help of our advisors, Rebecca Broyer and Brett Sheehan, Peaks delved into the community of incredible faculty at USC by inviting professors across all disciplines to Think Outside.
-Peaks has since led hikes with Dornsife Vice-Dean Steven Lamy, Vice-President for Student Affairs Ainsley Carry and countless other renowned USC professors, pushing the intellectual exploration to new heights and creating more opportunities for USC students to connect with faculty in California’s beautiful nature.
+Peaks has since led hikes with Dornsife Vice-Dean Steven Lamy, former Vice-President for Student Affairs Ainsley Carry, and countless other renowned USC professors, pushing the intellectual exploration to new heights and creating more opportunities for USC students to connect with faculty in California’s beautiful nature.

 The heights we’ve reached include capturing the prestigious Tommy's Award for USC Student Organization of the Year, beating out over 800 other student organizations in 2016, and the Tommy’s Award for Recreational Organization of the Year in 2017.
 We’ve introduced initiatives that include Peaks & Patagonia, which won the 2017 Tommy's Award for Sustainable Program of the Year, and Peaks & Professionals, a program where we lead hikes that connect students to professionals who have made the outdoors a pillar of their careers.
 In the same month that we led our 200th hike, our Peaks & Proliferation initiative was well underway.
-Our goal to expand to other universities became a reality in November 2017, when Peaks @ Stanford and Peaks @ UCLA led their first hikes under the guidance of their fearless founders, encouraging our Pac-12 rivals to Think Outside.
+Our goal to expand to other universities became a reality in November 2017, when Peaks at Stanford and Peaks at UCLA led their first hikes under the guidance of their fearless founders, encouraging our Pac-12 rivals to Think Outside.

 Peaks started with only a few trips, a few tents, and a few trip leads.
 It’s thanks to the dedication of our incredible student leaders, participants, and professors that we’ve been able to thrive and grow into a family of over 60 Trip Leads and Trip Lead Alumni at three universities, leading over 40 trips every semester.
 We’re stoked to keep exploring the intersection of intellectual curiosity and outdoors adventure with our incredible community through view-challenging, idea-inspiring, truly meaningful conversations in the great outdoors like the one Allegra had that fateful day in Alaska.